 Class A Ordinary Shares - The Company is authorized to issue 300,000,000 Class A ordinary shares with a par value of \$0.0001 per share.
-As of March 31, 2020 and December 31, 2019, there were no Class A ordinary shares issued or outstanding.
+As of June 30, 2020 and December 31, 2019, there were 30,000,000 and none Class A ordinary shares outstanding, including 28,678,699 and none Class A ordinary shares subject to possible conversion were classified as temporary equity in the accompanying balance sheets, respectively.

 Class B Ordinary Shares - The Company is authorized to issue 30,000,000 Class B ordinary shares with a par value of \$0.0001 per share.
 Holders of Class B ordinary shares are entitled to one vote for each share.
-As of March 31, 2020 and December 31, 2019, there were 8,625,000 Class B ordinary shares outstanding.
+As of December 31, 2019, there were 8,625,000 Class B ordinary shares outstanding.
 Of these, an aggregate of up to 1,125,000 shares are subject to forfeiture to the Company by the Sponsor for no consideration to the extent that the underwriter's over-allotment option is not exercised in full or in part, so that the Initial Shareholders will collectively own 20% of the Company's issued and outstanding ordinary shares after the Initial Public Offering.
+The over-allotment option expired in June 2020; thus, an aggregate of 1,125,000 Class B ordinary shares was forfeited accordingly.
+As of June 30, 2020, there were 7,500,000 Class B ordinary shares outstanding.